 Cloud Accounts

-Register your cloud accounts to allow enhanced backup and restore support for popular public cloud Kubernetes engines and database services.
+Register your cloud accounts with CloudCasa to enable enhanced backup, restore, repliction, and migration support for popular cloud Kubernetes services, and to enable backups for cloud database services.
 The following is the list of cloud providers and services with which CloudCasa natively integrates:

 • Elastic Kubernetes Service (EKS) from Amazon Web Services (AWS)